 On the last day of the year, on the 31st of December, the mythical L’Home dels Nassos comes out of hiding.

-Children are on the hunt for the nose man that their parents told them about– the man with as many noses as there are days left in the year.
+Children are on the hunt for the nose man that their parents told them about—the man with as many noses as there are days left in the year.

-This Catalan folklore alludes to the notion that man can start afresh on New Year’s Day and time is but a transitory attribute of life.
+This Catalan folklore alludes to the notion that man can start afresh on New Year’s Day and that time is but a transitory attribute of life.

-5. Christmas Walking Tour of Barcelona
+5. Take a Walking Tour of Barcelona

-Christmas in Barcelona’s Gothic Quarter and Old City is nothing short of magical; from illuminated streets decorated with an assortment of lights to nativity sets and Christmas markets in a Cathedral, there are tons to see, do, and enjoy.
+Christmas in Barcelona’s Gothic Quarter and Old City is nothing short of magical; from illuminated streets decorated with an assortment of lights to nativity sets and Christmas markets in a cathedral, there are tons to see, do, and enjoy.

 6. Check Out the FC Barcelona Museum and Camp Nou

 The home stadium of FC Barcelona is Camp Nou, also the largest stadium in Europe, which is packed with people every game.
 It is currently under renovation until autumn 2024, but they have set up an immersive exhibit where you can learn about the past, present, and future of FC Barcelona.

 As you tour the facilities, you can learn about the legendary players, the values of the club, and their legacy.